ZoranWong/pure-container/README.md

 npm install @zoranwong/pure-container --save
 ```
 ## What is it
-- pure-container is a container library which is builded on javascript(es6).You can use it in your nodejs project or web front-end project.
+- pure-container is a container library that is built on javascript(es6).
+You can use it in your nodejs project or web front-end project.
 - pure-container can help you easy to organize objects which in your js project.
 -  It also can be used as the object's factory and provides an easy way to create an object by the name which you registered to container.
 ## How to use it